Linouth/iCatch-V50-Playground/reversing/README.md

 checksum is incorrect, so patching it is not required.

 ## Carving
-The script `carve.py` accepts any SPHOST.BRN file and carves out the different parts defined by the header.
+The command `sphost.py carve <file>` accepts any SPHOST.BRN file and carves out the different parts defined by the header.
 The script names these parts as `offsetX`, and I refer to them as such.
 The file contains the following parts: